-- We have demonstrated a method to accurately measure the average MWs and MW distributions of large PEG using ion-molecule reaction inside a Waters SYNAPT HDMS Mass Spectrometer. - With many unique capabilities of the instrument, such as ion-mobility separation, the ability to perform ion-molecule reaction inside SYNAPT HDMS has truly expanded the applicability of the instrument.
-It is conceivable that this configuration can be readily applied to many challenging analytical tasks in pharmaceutical industry.
+- We have demonstrated a method to accurately measure the average MWs and MW distributions of large PEG using ion-molecule reaction inside a Waters SYNAPT HDMS Mass Spectrometer. - The combination of in-source fragmentation and traditional CID MS/MS has provided a mechanism for confirming the PEGylation site of the PEGylated growth hormone. - With many unique capabilities of the instrument, such as ion-mobility separation, the ability to perform ionmolecule reaction inside SYNAPT HDMS has truly expanded the applicability of the instrument.
+It is conceivable that this configuration can be readily applied to many challenging analytical tasks in pharmaceutical and biopharmaceutical industries.